 4. I am targeting newbie bloggers only.

 5. This is a blog where you will not read any generic content.
 All the articles on my blog (either written by me or any guest author) are the output of experience.

 So here you are going to real case study/experience articles.

-I have started blogging cage interview series on my blog which is a unique this at its own as I am interviewing big players in the internet marketing field.
+I have started blogging cage interview series on my blog which is a unique this on its own as I am interviewing big players in the internet marketing field.

-At my blog you are going to read real reviews about the product which I am already using to boost my business.
-I never write any generic reviews or any review about the product which I have never tried.
-Genesis and Kontent Machine review are the example of what I am saying above.
+At my blog, you are going to read real reviews about the product which I am already using to boost my business.
+I never write any generic reviews or any review of the product which I have never tried.

 5. Jane Sheeba from Besthostinganddesign.com

-2. My business aims at helping new and aspiring bloggers with cutting-edge advice (provided on probloggingsuccess.com), the services they need like consultation, hosting, website design, set up and much more (provided at besthostinganddesign.com) and a place for such bloggers to network (dosplash.com).
+2. My business aims at helping new and aspiring bloggers with cutting-edge advice, the services they need like a consultation, hosting, website design, set up and much more (provided at besthostinganddesign.com) and a place for such bloggers to the network (dosplash.com).

 3. Yes.
 I make sure my blog (not only the content, but the design, and every other detail) assures what I promise I am capable of and what I claim I can help my readers with.